 A waist pack is a smaller alternative to a big, bulky backpack that just weighs on your shoulders.
 Instead, the pack can sit in front of your waist or on your lower back and still hold all of the items needed for a microadventure — snacks, water, camera, phone, wallet and whatever else you deem necessary on the trail.
 We’ve got the best waist packs for all of your adventures, from easy day hikes to traveling around a new city.

 For comfort, compactness and all the storage you need, use the lightweight Osprey Talon six-liter hip pack.
 Made with all the padding and top technology that Osprey packs are known for, the Talon is chock full of similar elements, including the continuous wrap-around hip belt and multiple cinch straps.
 There is a dual-zippered large main compartment for snacks, lunch, cameras and extra layers, plus a front panel zippered pocket for keys and phones.
-On the side are two 600-milliliter water bottle holders (water bottles included).
+On the side are two 570-milliliter water bottle holders (BPA-free water bottles included).
 Use this for day hiking, trail running and even mountain biking.
-The pack is 12 x 8 x 8 inches.
+The pack is 8 x 12 x 8 inches.
 The waist strap is adjustable up to 41 inches.
-Colors include blue, black, orange, red and green.
+Colors include black, red and green.

 Wear the durable, water-resistant EGOGO Travel Sport waist pack on the side of your hip for the best placement and ease of use.
 It’s smaller than other waist packs, but still has enough space to hold a water bottle, plus extra snacks or a camera in the main zippered compartment and other small items in the middle zippered or small front compartment.
 Hook your keys inside on the included clip, and stay comfortable all day with the padded back and side panel.